Actindo-AG/Documentation/POS/Operation/05_ManageCashRegister.md

 4. Click the [OK] button in the bottom right corner.
     The *Count cash* box is closed.
 The total of cash counted is displayed in the field of the *Counted* column in the *Payment tally* box.

-5. If desired, enter an amount up to which the pay desk is skimmed after closing in the field of the *Skim to* column in the *Payment tally* section.
+5. If desired, enter an amount up to which the pay desk is skimmed after closing in the field of the *Skim to* column in the *Payment tally* box.

     > [Info] You can set an amount up to which the pay desk is skimmed after closing in the *Global Settings* tab.
 If you have predefined a skimming amount, the field of the column *Skim to* is preset with this amount.
-The field can be overwritten in the *Cash Register* tab when closing the pay desk.
+The field can be overwritten in the *Payment tally* box when closing the pay desk.

 6. Click the [Close Register] button in the upper right corner of the *Payment tally* section.
     A confirmation window whether the pay desk should really be closed is displayed.